sneikki/tidgrid/README.md

 The CSS files that have been built will be put in the `build` directory.
 Run `make clean` to delete all created build files and folders.

+Another option is to build with Docker.
+A Dockefile is provided, and it can be built with `docker build .`.
+To obtain the source code, create a new container and copy the source code to your system: `docker create <image-id> && docker cp $(docker ps -lq):/usr/src/tidgrid/build .`.

 Please keep in mind that the files in the build directory are only changed between releases.
 To obtain the unstable version, you must compile it from source.